oracle/graaljs/docs/user/NashornMigrationGuide.md

 date.year = myYear + 1; // calls date.setYear(myYear + 1);
 ```

-GraalVM JavaScript defines an ordering in which it searches for the field or getters.
-It will always first try to read or write the field with the name as provided in the property.
-If the field cannot be read or written, it will try to call a getter or setter:
+GraalVM JavaScript mimics the behavior of Nashorn regarding the ordering of the access:
 * In case of a read operation, GraalVM JavaScript will first try to call a getter with the name `get` and the property name in camel case.
 If that is not available, a getter with the name `is` and the property name in camel case is called.
-In the second case, the value is returned even if it is not of type boolean.
+In the second case, unlike Nashorn, the resulting value is returned even if it is not of type boolean.
+Only if both methods are not available, the property itself will be read.
 * In case of a write operation, GraalVM JavaScript will try to call a setter with the name `set` and the property name in camel case, providing the value as argument to that function.

-Nashorn can expose random behavior when both `getFieldName` and `isFieldName` are available.
-Nashorn also gives precedence to getters, even when a public field of the exact name is available.
+If the setter is not available, the property itself will be written.

+Note that Nashorn (and thus, GraalVM JavaScript) makes a clear distinction between property read/writes and function calls.
+When the Java class has both a field and a method of the same name publicly available, `obj.property` will always read the field (or the getter as discussed above), while `obj.property()` will always call the respective method.

 ## Additional Aspects to Consider